How To Order Coffee

 How To Order Coffee In Barcelona

-As two major coffee lovers, it is a major priority to us to do everything we can to help you fellow coffee lovers have an awesome coffee experience here in Barcelona.
+As two major coffee lovers, it is a priority for us to do everything we can to help you fellow coffee lovers have an awesome coffee experience here in Barcelona.
 Because — to be sure — there’s tons of great coffee to be found in this city.
 And locals here drink coffee all day long.
 It’s a wonderful part of the rhythm here.

 That said, though, there are definitely some major differences with the coffee culture here in Barcelona.
 So here are a few things to keep in mind: